sh-navid/Review/README.md

 - Spring
 - Django
 - Flask
+- **.NET Core**: A cross-platform framework primarily using C# for various app development.
     - **ASP.NET Core**: For web applications and APIs, leveraging MVC and REST principles.
 - **Ktor**: A framework for building asynchronous servers and clients.

 ### Programming Paradigms